sdv-dev/SDV/docs/user_guides/timeseries/par.rst

     no_context = data[['Symbol', 'Date', 'Open', 'Close', 'Volume']].copy()
     no_context.head()

-In this cases, we can simply skip the context columns when creating the model, and PAR will be able to learn the timeseries without imposing any conditions to them.
+In this case, we can simply skip the context columns when creating the model, and PAR will be able to learn the timeseries without imposing any conditions to them.